 Notes:

 - Some people also add bay leaves when cooking beans.
 You can always do that when you cook the beans themselves.
 People tend to like the aroma and depth of flavor that bay leaves impart.
-They are also said to aid in digestion and to tenderize the beans.
-Remember to remove the bay leaf before adding the beans to this recipe.
+Remember to remove the bay leaf before adding the black beans to this recipe.

 Our favorite black beans recipe starts with cooked black beans.
-I’ve tried doing the entire thing, starting with dried black beans in the Instant Pot, but it just didn’t have the oomph that the original method did.
+I’ve tried doing the entire thing, starting from scratch with dried beans in the Instant Pot, but it just didn’t have the oomph that the original method did.
 That’s why I’m recommending starting with cooked black beans.
+Black beans also have a bit of a varied cooking time to get the right texture, especially on the stovetop, depending on how old the beans themselves are.
+Starting this black beans recipe with cooked beans means it’ll turn out perfectly every time.

-If you don’t have an Instant Pot, you can follow my method for slow cooker beans, or this method for cooking beans on the stove-top.
+If you don’t have an Instant Pot or pressure cooker, you can follow my method for slow cooker beans, or this method for cooking beans on the stovetop (which includes a good soak too).

-If you don’t have an Instant Pot or slow cooker, or you don’t want or have the ability to cook beans on the stove-top, you can start with canned black beans.
+If you don’t have an Instant Pot or slow cooker, or you don’t want to cook black beans on the stovetop, you can start with canned black beans.

 - Add the onion and jalapeno and cook until the onions are translucent, about 5 minutes.